dongyx/libaca/README.md

 - `int aca_add(aca *aca, char *pat, int n)`

-	Add a pattern of length n to the automaton.
+	Add a pattern of length `n` to the automaton.

+	A negative `n` is equivalent to 0.

 	Upon success, return the pattern index.
 	The first pattern has index 0;